 The side effect of improving your usability and natural flow of your app is an increase in conversions and sales.
 This should be the ultimate goal of your app.

 Make it easy for people to find and buy what they’re looking for.
 Give the options to search and filter by the criterions that matter to them, not you.

-User testing might also help you identify new features and functionalities for you app you didn’t think about in the first place.
+Mobile app usability testing also helps you identify new features and functionalities for your app that you didn’t think about in the first place.

 Your target audience might give your ideas for new ways to display your products, structure your content, filter products, etc. You can never know could they think of until you ask them.